 You must fill out Form 8283 (PDF), and attach it to your return, if your deduction for a noncash contribution is more than $500.
 If you claim a deduction for a contribution of noncash property worth $5,000 or less, you must fill out Form 8283, Section A. If you claim a deduction for a contribution of noncash property worth more than $5,000, you will need a qualified appraisal of the noncash property and must fill out Form 8283, Section B. If you claim a deduction for a contribution of noncash property worth more than $500,000, you also will need to attach the qualified appraisal to your return.

-For more information, refer to Form 8283 (PDF) and the Form 8283 Instructions, as well as Publication 526, Charitable Contributions.
+Special rules apply to donations of certain types of property such as automobiles, inventory and investments that have appreciated in value.
+For more information, refer to Publication 526, Charitable Contributions.
 For information on determining the value of your noncash contributions, refer to Publication 561, Determining the Value of Donated Property.

 Page Last Reviewed or Updated: December 12, 2013